Feb 18, 2015 | Harrison College

 About Harrison College

 Harrison College is a nationally accredited, career-focused higher education institution serving nearly 4,000 students worldwide.
-Founded in 1902 as Indiana Business College, Harrison provides a supportive, customized learning environment to students through 13 campuses in Indiana, Ohio, North Carolina and online.
-Harrison has graduated more than 75,000 students, with associate degrees, bachelor’s degrees and certificates in more than 30 programs across six schools of study: business, criminal justice, health sciences, information technology, veterinary technology and The Chef’s Academy.
-Harrison is accredited by the Accrediting Council of Independent Colleges and Schools (ACICS), recognized by the U.S. Department of Education as a national institutional accrediting body.
+Founded in 1902 as Indiana Business College, Harrison provides a supportive, customized learning environment to students through 11 campuses in Indiana, Ohio, North Carolina and online.
+Harrison has graduated more than 75,000 students, with associate degrees, bachelor’s degrees and certificates in more than 30 programs across six schools of study: business, health sciences, information technology, nursing, veterinary technology and The Chef’s Academy.
+Harrison College will be considered for full accreditation at their Board Meeting scheduled for July 19-21, 2017.
 For more information, visit Harrison.edu or call (888) 544-4422.